WilliamsPANLab/organizer/README.md

 # organizer
 SciTran Data Organizer

+The SciTran Data Organizer is also compatible with Flywheel.
+The Organizer requires Node v5.12.0.

 ## installation instructions

 To install and run the app with linting and hot reloading enabled: